pageuppeople-opensource/microservice-bootstrap/Readme.md

 ```

 #### For Worker service
 Run `docker-compose logs` and see "Hello world" to confirm, your worker service is running.
-Pay your own back again!
+Pat your own back again!

 #### Kinesis consumer for Worker service
 Having a kinesis consumer for worker service is an work in progress.